 Quarry Consultative Committees

-- Holcim indicated spraying of weeds would be undertaken in the coming months as normally occurs this time of year.
-It was noted that adjoining neighbours are routinely pre-notified of the spraying.
+- Holcim has indicated spraying of weeds was undertaken late in 2021 as normally occurs at that time of year.

 Mooleric Road Quarry